 Following test cases for Website Cookie testing should be considered while testing web applications:

 - Cookies stored on one website should not be accessible by other websites.

-- Consider a scenario where the user tries to login into the account using username and password and the cookies are used to maintain logging state of any user.
+- Consider a scenario where the user tries to log in to the account using username and password and the cookies are used to maintain the logging state of any user.
 Many times it has been observed that the username or user id is passed in the query string (in the URL as a parameter).
 So here we can change the query string parameter to the different username and press enter key.
-In this case, a user should not be login into other users account, and the proper error message should be presented to the user.
+In this case, a user should not be login into other user’s accounts, and the proper error message should be presented to the user.

 - Check if no personal or sensitive data should store in the cookie-like Credit card number, login credentials.
 And if no other option to store confidential information then makes sure that data store in the encrypted format.

 - Check the behavior of the application by deleting the cookies.
 First, access the website and log in to the website using valid credentials so that site will write in cookies and then close the browser.
 Now manually delete the cookie file.

 Go to the Privacy tab

 Under the History section, select Firefox will offer the drop-down option to “Use custom settings for history”.